vmware-tanzu/tanzu-dev-portal/content/team/michael-cote/_index.md

 youtube: ""
 ---

-Michael Coté focuses studies how large organizations get better at building software to run better and grow their business.
-His books Monolithic Transformation and The Business Bottleneck cover this topic.
+Michael Coté studies how large organizations get better at building software to run more efficiently and grow their business.
+He covers this topic in his books, _Monolithic Transformation_ (O’Reilly Media, 2009) and _The Business Bottleneck_ (O’Reilly Media, 2020).
 He’s been an industry analyst at RedMonk and 451 Research, done corporate strategy and M&A, and was a programmer.
-He also co-hosts several podcasts, including Software Defined Talk.
-Cf. cote.io, and is @cote in Twitter.
-Texas Forever!
+He also co-hosts several podcasts, including “Software Defined Talk.”
+Cf. cote.io, and is [@cote](https://twitter.com/cote) on Twitter.
+Texas forever!

 <!--more-->